West Hollywood, California: Landmarks and distinctive places

-Alta Loma Road is home to the Sunset Marquis Hotel with its 45-person Whisky Bar and NightBird Recording Studios, an underground music production facility.
+Alta Loma Road is home to the Sunset Marquis Hotel with its Whisky Bar.
 Alta Loma Road was one of the main locations for the film Perfect.
 Actor Sal Mineo lived on Holloway Drive in the 1970s; he was murdered in his carport just around the corner from Alta Loma.

-The western stretch of Melrose Avenue, between Fairfax Avenue and Doheny Drive, is notable for its trendy clothing boutiques, interior design shops, restaurants and antique stores.
-The west end of Melrose Avenue, near the Pacific Design Center, is especially known for its exclusive furniture.
+The western stretch of Melrose Avenue between Fairfax Avenue and Doheny Drive, marketed by the city as the "Avenues of Art and Design," concentrates interior-design showrooms, antique dealers and clothing boutiques along its length; the western end, adjacent to the Pacific Design Center, is particularly associated with high-end furniture and design.

-The area around Fountain Avenue, Harper Avenue and Havenhurst Drive contains a high concentration of landmark 1920s Spanish Revival and Art Deco apartment buildings by such noted architects as Leland Bryant.
-This historic district has been home to many celebrities and at one time the Sunset Tower at 8358 Sunset Boulevard was home to Frank Sinatra, Errol Flynn, the Gabor sisters, John Wayne and Howard Hughes.
+The area around Fountain Avenue, Harper Avenue and Havenhurst Drive contains a high concentration of 1920s Spanish Revival and Art Deco apartment buildings, many by Leland Bryant.
+The Sunset Tower at 8358 Sunset Boulevard, one of Bryant's best-known works, was home over the years to residents including Frank Sinatra, Errol Flynn, John Wayne and Howard Hughes.